antononcube/Raku-ML-TriesWithFrequencies/README.md

 - [ ] Investigate faster implementations.

-  - [ ] Re-implement the Trie functionalities using hash representation for a Trie (instead of a tree of Trie node objects.)
+  - [ ] Re-implement the Trie functionalities using hash representation (instead of a tree of Trie-node objects.)

   - [ ] Make a C or C++ implementation and hook-it up to Raku.

-- [ ] Document examples of using Trie text mining to derive grammars.
+- [ ] Document examples of doing Trie-based text mining or data-mining.

-- [ ] Make trie-form visualization that is "wide", i.e. places the children nodes horizontally.
+- [ ] Program a trie-form visualization that is "wide", i.e. places the children nodes horizontally.

 ------